RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

 ```

 {{% note %}}
-When you use the `rackAwarenessNodeLabel`, the operator changes the `topologyKey` for the pod anti-affinity rule to the label value used.
-If you use `rackAwarenessNodeLabel` and `podAntiAffinity` together, make sure that the resulting `topologyKey` is as expected.
+When you use the `rackAwarenessNodeLabel` property, the operator will change the topologyKey for the anti-affinity rule to the label name used unless you have specified the `podAntiAffinity` property as well.
+If you use `rackAwarenessNodeLabel` and `podAntiAffinity` together, you must make sure that the `topologyKey` in your pod anti-affinity rule is set to the node label name.
 {{% /note %}}